Academy Award for Best Original Screenplay: Superlatives

 Woody Allen also holds the record as the oldest winner (76) for Midnight in Paris.
 Ben Affleck is the youngest winner (25) for Good Will Hunting, co-written with Matt Damon (27).

-Richard Schweizer was the first to win for a foreign-language film, Marie-Louise.
-Other winners for a non-English screenplay include Albert Lamorisse, Pietro Germi, Claude Lelouch, Pedro Almodóvar, Bong Joon-ho and Han Jin-won.
-Lamorisse is additionally the only person to win or even be nominated for Best Original Screenplay for a short film (The Red Balloon, 1956).
+Richard Schweizer was the first to win the award for a foreign-language film, Marie-Louise (French).
+Other winners for a non-English screenplay include Albert Lamorisse (The Red Balloon; French), Pietro Germi (Divorce Italian Style; Italian), Claude Lelouch (A Man and A Woman; French), Pedro Almodóvar (Talk to Her; Spanish), Bong Joon-ho and Han Jin-won (Parasite, Korean), and Justine Triet and Arthur Harari (Anatomy of a Fall, French).
+Lamorisse is the only person to win or even be nominated for Best Original Screenplay for a short film.

-Muriel Box (The Seventh Veil was the first woman to win in this category; she shared the award with her husband, Sydney Box.
-The Boxes are also the first of two married couples to win in this category; Earl W. Wallace and Pamela Wallace (Witness) are the others.
+Frances Marion (The Big House) was the first woman to win for her original script, although she won Best Writing, which then included both original and adapted screenplays before a separate award for Best Original Screenplay was introduced.
+Muriel Box (The Seventh Veil) was the first woman to win in this category; she shared the award with her husband, Sydney Box.
+They are also the first of two married couples to win in this category; Earl W. Wallace and Pamela Wallace (Witness) are the others.